 We split up and headed to our respective sleeping areas.
 I noticed without much shock that Corey and Caitlyn were sharing a room.
 I climbed the stairs with none of the aches and pains someone of my advanced age might expect, thanks to the strength of the shades that I was wearing, but I moved gingerly and carefully anyway.
 I retired to the sleeping area without exchanging further words with Reverter.

-Before setting down to sleep I manifested a pair of Vets to watch over me, and asked for whoever was do a night turn in the rotation.
+Before setting down to sleep I manifested a pair of Vets to watch over me, and asked for whoever was due a night turn in the rotation.
 Irene gave me the names and I brought out a dozen or so of them.
 They could talk quietly in here, or take their chances outside.
 I lay down on the bed and was asleep in moments.

 I awoke the next morning, bright and early.